Welcome to the Coffeemill Cafe

 • Rules were slightly altered to suit the new armor card “set bonuses.”

-• Enemy, boss, and final boss cards got a color design upgrade.
+• Enemy, boss, and final boss cards recieved a color design upgrade.

 • Some enemies and bosses were replaced with new and more interesting designs.
-(Rest in peace: Cursed Bat, Tree Lurker, Wizard’s Goblin, and Golden Stag—there may be a place for you all down the line…)
+(Rest in peace: Cursed Bat, Tree Lurker, and Wizard’s Goblin—there may yet be a place for you all down the line…)

-• Various different tokens added to help keep track of turns, who’s who when attacking, and player actions.
+• Various different tokens added to help keep track of: turns, who’s turn it is to attack first, and player actions.

 • A new 3rd weapon card type called “special attack” weapons.
 These weapons are rarer than normal weapons, and each special weapon has it’s own unique ability for players to use against their foes that can be stacked / synergized with other types of cards in the game!